TanglePay/GroupFi-Chatbox/packages/sdk/README.md

 If you want to systematically add groups, especially different groups on different pages, please use the lookup API.

-## Groupfi Group Lookup API
+## Group Lookup API

-The Groupfi Group Lookup API allows dApp developers to easily retrieve group configurations with `chainId` and `contractAddress`.
+Our Group Lookup API allows dApp developers to easily retrieve group configurations with `chainId` and `contractAddress`.

 ### API Endpoint